CCMV2/GymApplication/README.md

 Requirements:
-A gym owner has requested that we build a web application, which will hande the following:
+A gym owner has requested that we build a web application, which will handle the following:
 1. Management of trainers, subscriptions and available rooms by an administrator
 2. Management of classes by an administrator or a trainer
 3. Client registration by a trainer